Bluffton High students collaborate with artist Steve Gregar on murals in Old Town Bluffton; Students will be SOBA’s Featured Artists for March

 The murals won’t be the only work of the Bluffton High art students on display at the gallery, as SoBA has selected them to be the Featured Artists for March.
-From March 2 to April 3, a wide array of the students’ art will be on exhibit and for sale inside the gallery, ranging from paintings and drawings to photography.
+Throughout the month, a wide array of the students’ art will be on exhibit and for sale inside the gallery, ranging from paintings and drawings to photography.

 “The SoBA Gallery has just been so wonderful,” says Munroe.
 “They very much want to be involved with the local students and support them.”